 There are several small C19th white marble wall plaques.
 The transept was the burial chamber of the Sandford family of Askham Hall and has some re-set C17th and C18th wall plaques.

 Soprano, common pipistrelles, and brown long-eared bats are all present but are safely confined to the tower and roof voids.

 Although the church contains items of high significance/vulnerability, there is no evidence of harm at present.

-The Cumberland Bat Group will be checking the roost periodically to make sure there is no build up of droppings and that bat numbers remain healthy.
+Members of the Cumberland Bat Group check the roost periodically to make sure there is no build up of droppings and that bat numbers remain healthy.